How to Protect Yourself from Identity Theft During Tax Season

 An IP PIN isn’t the answer to your identity theft worries.
 The IRS has started issuing an IP PIN (identity protection personal identification number) to taxpayers who have experienced tax-related identity theft or live in certain states with a high percentage of the country’s tax-related identity theft cases.
 This is an extra layer of security for these taxpayers but it’s important to know that they’re not available for everyone and you cannot voluntarily create an IP PIN at this time.
 The IRS must invite you to create one based on the criteria previously mentioned.

 Make sure your mailbox is secure.
 With sensitive end-of-year financial documents being mailed to you, making sure your mailbox is secure is your first line of defense against fraudsters.
 You can secure your mailbox by putting a lock on it or asking that your tax documents be mailed elsewhere, like to your office or work.

 Store your tax documents securely and dispose of them safely.
 Never put financial documents in the recycling bin.
 Use a shredder when possible, or rip the documents, being sure to separate all pieces of identifying information.
 Documents (including your social security card) should be stored somewhere safe, like a locking file cabinet.

 Have An Experienced Raleigh CPA on Your Side

 Get peace of mind this tax season with a diligent, experienced CPA.
 We take extra precaution to protect our clients’ information, providing an additional layer of security in the fight against identity theft.
-To minimize your risk of identity theft and maximize your refund, submit our online contact form or call 919-420-0092 to schedule your consultation.
+To minimize your risk of identity theft and maximize your refund, submit our online contact form or call our Raleigh accounting firm today at 919-420-0092.